Sales

 Let’s deep dive (pun intended) into it.

-1. Prioritising high-potential accounts
+1. Prioritising high potential accounts

-1. Building key relationships across the buying group
+2. Building relationships across the buying group

 From shallow to deep: building sales teams that thrive